-The allied health professional providing the allied health service may be a member of the multidisciplinary care team convened by the GP to manage a patient's chronic condition and complex care needs under Team Care Arrangements (TCAs).
+In some cases, an allied health professional providing a Medicare-rebateable service will be a member of the multidisciplinary care team convened by the GP to manage a patient's chronic condition and complex care needs under TCAs.
 However, this is not a mandatory requirement.
-The allied health service can also be provided by an allied health professional who is not part of the TCAs planning team, provided that the service has been identified as necessary by the patient's GP and recommended in their care plan/s.
+The allied health service under Medicare can also be provided by an allied health professional who is not part of the TCAs planning team, providing the service has been identified as necessary by the patient's GP and recommended in their care plan/s.